-Counting down to the worst… here are the 8 Suckiest Things that Happened During our Disney Vacation:
+Counting down to the worst… here are the 8 things that tried to ruin our Disney Vacation:

 Number 8: We did not get our ‘room’ request.